agsb/millifort-ARM/docs/Notes.md

     does only ONE level of call, more levels must save the register ra elsewhere and load it at ret.

+    7. the ELF format leaves for linux system define the real SP address stack, better use it for save RA inside deep nested routines.

+    8. The RiscV compressed instructions allow X8 to X15, as S0, S1, A0-A5, and
+    system ecalls uses A0, A1, A2 and A7.
+The _putc and _getc uses A3 as argument.

+    9. The milliForth use S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
+A upper group A0, A1, A2, A7 for routines without ecalls and a lower group A3, A4, A5, A6 for generic routines with ecalls.

 ## For Heaps

 _"From a 6502 64k memory to a Risc-V 4GB memory, Mind the Gap."_

 The milliforth-riscv is a memory program that runs in SRAM and Forth thinks that is continous but limited, and grows silently.

 Really ?

 Forth starts the compiled dictionary at end of code, because all memory is linear and equal, except some reserved for I/O.

 RiscV CPUs are memory mapped, eg. the RP2350 includes 520KiB of SRAM in ten banks, first eigth banks (0-7) have bits 3:2 striped address access, the last two banks (8-9) are not striped.

 The gcc linker ld, have memory map for .data, .text, .bss, .rodata sections and a default segment memory.

 Where are the .heap and .stack ?
 Forth needs those @!@

 The Minimal Inderect Thread Code, for a linear memory model relies in known where are the primitives.

 Maybe without .rodata, at end of .bss could be a good place to start...